MicrosoftDocs/windows-ai-docs/docs/winml-api.md

 # Use the Windows ML APIs

-In WIndowsML a developer technically does 3 major activities:
+With Windows ML, you'll use the APIs to execute 3 major activities:

 1. Load
 2. Bind
-3. Eval
+3. Evaluate

 Definitions:

 * Model: A fully trained ML model that has been saved/exported into the ONNX file format.
 * Feature: an input or output for a ML model
 * FeatureDescriptor: a schema definition for a feature
 * FeatureValue: an actual instantiated value for a feature
 * Tensor: a strongly typed multi-dimensional array.
 * Device: Where you want to run the ML model.
 You can either run them on the CPU, or you can run them on a DirectX device.
 * Session: everything you need to run an ML model.
 The model, with a chosen device, gives you a session.
 * Bindings: where you bind your FeatureValue’s to the inputs and outputs for that session.
 Any transformations that need to be done on the inputs are done during Bind().
 * Evaluation: the act of running the model.
 Processing the inputs and producing the outputs.

-* Windows machine learning is broken into 3 major steps: load/bind/eval
+## Load

+## Bind

+## Evaluate